-- 1. Close all windows.
-(The system can be armed even if the windows are open.) - 2.
-Remove the key from the ignition switch or I-key from the vehicle. - Close all doors.
-Lock all doors with the key fob or I-key.
+1. Close all windows.
+(The system can be armed even if the windows are open.)

+- 2. Remove the Intelligent Key from the vehicle. - 3.
+Close all doors.
+Lock all doors.
+The doors can be locked with the Intelligent Key, door handle request switch, or mechanical key.